corda/sava/README.md

 To make a new release against a newer upstream version, merge `upstream/main` into `corda`.
 Make sure to update the [`version` property](gradle.properties) to the latest version with `-17-1` appended at the end.

+List of changes from upstream:

+* Replaced `SequencedCollection` with `Collection`
+* `sendTransaction` and `sendTransactionSkipPreflight` implementations do not add the `maxRetries` parameter if it is negative

 ## Forked Dependencies